dpoeschl/StashPop/README.md

   - Opens Jenkins "details" links in a new tab
   - Adds "Create Issue" buttons to each Jenkins test failure (<a href="screenshots/createdissue.png" target="_blank">screenshot</a>)
   - Adds a "Retest" button to each Jenkins test failure
+  - Configurable list of non-default test buttons for discoverability
+  - Configurable issue filing location for failures in repositories without issues

 **To install:**